psychicEgg/EDHM/Odyssey/FDev U19.x - EDHM Patch Notes.md

 -------------------------------------------------------------------------

 **EDHM v19.00:**
-- First Fix for FDev Update 19
+- First Fix for FDev Update 19.00

-FDev have made many changes, so if you notice any remaining orange elements after the update, please let me know where they are and send me a screenshot in the [EDHM Discord](https://discord.gg/KTYgJegfYw)

 -------------------------------------------------------------------------

+FDev have made many changes with U19, so if you notice any remaining orange elements after the update, please let me know where they are and send me a screenshot in the [EDHM Discord](https://discord.gg/KTYgJegfYw)

 I recommend you join us on the [EDHM Discord](https://discord.gg/KTYgJegfYw) where you can find the latest updates, new player-created themes, and general support.